mjordan/islandora_drush_make/README.md

 drush make --yes --no-core --contrib-destination=. islandora.drush.make
 ```

 This command will clone the HEAD branch (in most cases, 7.x) of all of the modules and libraries it lists.
-You must enable the modules via your site's Modules page or using drush (e.g., ```drush en islandora_batch```).
-You should consult the README file for each module before enabling so you are aware of any important installation and configuration instructions.

 You can also rerun this command to bring all of your modules up to date with HEAD.

 If you don't want to install a module, simply comment out its line in the make file with a semicolon.